webpchecker

 5. When you choose to eat something sweet, eat real sugar, not artificial sugars.
 If a package says it’s sugar-free, be wary as this often means they’ve replaced sugar with a fake sugar.

-6. When you eat the cookie(s) or ice cream or other sweet, slow down and savor it.
+6. When you choose to eat the cookie, ice cream or other sweet, slow down and savor it.
 When you feel guilty, you may tend to eat these foods quickly, “to get rid of the evidence.”

 Nutritional Challenges - emotional eating

-3 Reasons why you can’t stop stress and emotional eating
+3 reasons why you can’t stop emotional eating

-#1 So first, notice, do intense cravings happen when you’re restricting certain foods or calories on a “diet” or restrictive meal plan?
+#1 You’re restricting certain foods or calories on a “diet” or restrictive meal plan.

-That’s why I find it crazy that so many of us go to them as solutions to the challenges of cravings, overeating, stress/emotional eating.
+That’s why I find it crazy that so many of us go to them as solutions to the challenges of cravings, overeating, stress and emotional eating.
 Yup, often they’re the CAUSE!

 Yes, read that again.

 So the solution is to stop dieting and going to restrictive meal plans to improve your health and well-being.
-That’s why I take a non-diet, no meal plans approach – focused on improving your eating behaviors and relationship to food and your body (and your entire self-care) to help you feel and be your best self.
+That’s why I take a non-diet, no meal plans approach.
+You focus on improving your eating behaviors and relationship to food and your body (and your entire self-care) to help you feel and be your best self.

 Sucking diet BS out of your head - how can I stop emotional eating